Forces of Nature (1999 film)

 Forces of Nature is a 1999 American romantic comedy film directed by Bronwen Hughes, and starring Ben Affleck and Sandra Bullock alongside Maura Tierney, Steve Zahn, Blythe Danner, and Ronny Cox.

-Ben and Sarah meet when their plane to Savannah has a freak accident before takeoff.
-As they both urgently need to arrive there ASAP, they band together, having many misadventures along the way.
+Ben and Sarah meet when their plane to Savannah has a birdstrike before takeoff.
+As they both urgently need to arrive there as soon as possible, they band together, having many misadventures along the way.

-The film was released in US theaters on March 19, 1999.
+The film was released in US theaters on March 19, 1999 by DreamWorks Pictures, receiving mixed reviews from critics while grossing $93.9 million against a $75 million budget.

 Plot

 Ben Holmes is a "blurb" writer responsible for writing the short introductions on the sleeves of hardcover books.
 On his way from his home in NYC to Savannah, Georgia for his wedding to Bridget, he is already anxious about flying.
 His nerves are worsened when he's seated next to Sarah, a free-spirited drifter who talks to Ben immediately.

-On takeoff, a bird flies into one of the engines, causing a flameout.
+On takeoff, a seagull flies into one of the engines, causing a birdstrike.
 Now terrified to get on another plane, along with almost everyone else on board, Ben shares a car rental with Sarah and another passenger, Vic.

 Numerous obstacles arise to prevent Ben from getting to his wedding.
 First, Vic smoking marijuana while driving gets them arrested.
 Ben and Sarah manage to get released then get train tickets to Georgia.
 While sharing a moment on top of a train car, screaming into the picturesque landscape while the train is stopped, their train has separated.
 So, when they climb down, they discover they are now headed to Chicago.

 Disembarking from the moving train, they get out of the rain in a KMart.
 There, they buy dry clothes and bond while discussing Ben's insecurity about getting married.
 Sarah reveals she's already done it twice and is traveling to Savannah to collect a large sum of money from the sale of a bagel shop that she opened with her estranged husband, Carl.

 The next day, Sarah discovers Carl is attempting to thwart the sale, so asks Ben to pretend to be her husband once in Savannah.
 She explains that she plans to give the money to her 10 year-old son from her first marriage, who she hasn't seen in two years, to mend fences between them.
 Ben agrees to help, so Sarah convinces him to pretend to be her surgeon husband to charm their way onto a Florida-bound bus of retirees.